XRPLF/xrpl-dev-portal/content/tutorial-paychan.md

 - Inexpensive things, where the cost of processing a transaction is a non-trivial portion of the price
 - Things normally bought in bulk, where the exact quantity desired is not known in advance

-Ideally, to step through this tutorial, you would have two people, each with the keys to a [funded Ripple account](concept-accounts.html).
-However, you can also step through the tutorial as one person managing two Ripple addresses.
+Ideally, to step through this tutorial, you would have two people, each with the keys to a [funded XRP Ledger account](concept-accounts.html).
+However, you can also step through the tutorial as one person managing two XRP Ledger addresses.

 ## Example Values